Turkmenistan Easter Tour

 By far the most mysterious and unexplored of Central Asia’s ‘stans.
 Turkmenistan is a country slowly opening up its borders to tourism so now is the chance to experience all it has to offer while it still remains firmly off the beaten track.

 The tour kicks off in the ultra-modern capital city of Ashgabat, sometimes called the “White City” because of the abundance of glistening white marble statues and buildings adorned with gold trim.
 Although statues and pictures of the President for Life, Saparmurat Niyazov (more famously known as “Turkmenbashy”) are still seen on almost every street, all the parks, and at the front of ministry buildings, his successor, Gurbanguly Berdimuhamedow has begun making his own mark.
-Here you will join the small group of foreigners who have had the opportunity to take part in the colourful Independence Day celebrations.
-If you thought an Olympic Opening Ceremony was spectacular, think again.

 Leaving Ashgabat, we’ll drive through the Karakum Desert, visiting Ancient UNESCO world heritage archaeological sites on the Silk Road.
 We’ll take in ancient fortresses, underground thermal springs, unfinished beach resorts, flaming gas craters and sweeping natural canyons.
 Turkmenistan is a place oozing in both history and quirkiness.
 This is a tour designed for the intrepid traveller so join fast – it’s going to be a popular one!